Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-native-smart-v2-external-idp/docs/okta-setup.md

 # Okta Setup Guide for SMART on FHIR v2

 This guide walks you through configuring Okta as the external Identity Provider for the SMART on FHIR v2 sample.
-Complete **all sections** before running the Azure deployment (`azd up`).
+Complete **sections 1–5** before running the Azure deployment (`azd up`).
+For client applications (sections 6–8), create only the ones that match your use case.

 ---